WARNING: This is a long post! LOL >.<

 LEARNING AND GROWING – KNOWLEDGE IS POWER!

 The journey was frustrating and fun all at once.
 I was not courageous enough to do a Big Chop so I decided to transition.
 I had undergone months upon months of money wastage attempting to find the right combination of hair products, in order to improve my hair’s health, while having two (2) completely different hair textures.
 Styling became a real pain after my hair was about a quarter to half-way through my transition.
 The scissors became a serious temptation and experimenting became a fun challenge that had me on my toes in great anticipation.
 However, along the way I finally learnt to care for my own hair and eventually stopped going to my aunt to style my natural hair.
-This was because I found that taking care of my hair myself yielded more satisfying results.
 The money that was once invested in visits to my aunt was now allocated to finding the right products for my hair.
 My full transition went on for about 2 years (2013 – 2015) and today I am fully natural, loving the versatility of my hair and my hair has never been healthier and happier.

 Being one of the best decisions of my life and one which required a lot of patience, it taught me to love the natural me and, for the first time, genuinely love my hair.
 The journey to this day, has not ended and I am proud to say that along the way it has made me more courageous about my hair where I am actually bold enough to trim my hair myself now.